modular/modular/KGEN/docs/public/value-lifecycle.md

-Mojo types do not get default constructors, move constructors, memberwise initializers or anything else by default, so it is impossible to create an instance of this “`NoInstances`” type.
+Mojo types do not get default constructors, move constructors, memberwise initializers or anything else by default, so it is impossible to create an instance of this `NoInstances` type.
 In order to get them you need to define an `__init__` method or use a decorator that synthesizes an initializer.
-As shown, these types can be useful as “namespaces”, because you can refer to static members like “`NoInstances.my_int`” or “`NoInstances.print_hello()`” even though you cannot instantiate an instance of the type.
+As shown, these types can be useful as "namespaces", because you can refer to static members like `NoInstances.my_int` or `NoInstances.print_hello()` even though you cannot instantiate an instance of the type.

 ### Non-movable and non-copyable types